n3xtdata/columbus/README.md

 # Columbus
-Columbus is an open source tool for monitoring.<br>
+Columbus is an open source monitoring tool.<br>
 Our monitoring solution ist able to execute queries across various jdbc compatible database systems and compares those results.

 For example:<br>